Ansible find Module with Practical Examples

 var: large_files.files

-In this example, the playbook searches for files larger than 100MB in the /var/log directory.
+This playbook searches for files larger than 100MB in the /var/log directory.

 Example 3: Finding Files Based on Modification Time